Relief for Small Businesses and Non-Profits

 Unemployment and Insurance

-- Washington Healthplanfinder is the state’s health insurance exchange and has opened a special enrollment period for qualified individuals.
+- Find healthcare insurance.
+Washington Healthplanfinder is the state’s health insurance exchange and has opened a special enrollment period for qualified individuals.
 For more information visit Washington Healthplanfinder’s website.

 - Unemployment Law Project provides low-cost representation and free advice and counsel to people in Washington State who have been denied unemployment benefits or whose award of benefits is being challenges.
 More information is available here.